-Through this article describes the “Indigo class 12 summary“, theme, NCERT book difficult word meaning, explanation, message, important short, long questions solution.
+This article describes the “Indigo class 12 summary“, critical analysis, theme, NCERT book difficult word meaning, explanation, message, MCQ, and important short, long-questions solutions.

 Indigo Class 12 Summary

-This incident is of 1917, Gandhiji tried to get to know about the incident in detail and he decided that he would leave Brittis from India.
+This incident was in 1917, Gandhiji tried to get to know about the incident in detail, and he decided that he would leave British from India.
 Gandhiji went to Lucknow in December 1916 to attend the annual meeting of the Indian National Congress.

-A poor and weak farmer in Chasamparan district named Rajkumar Shukla reached out to gandhiji, and requested him to come to his district.
+A week and poor farmer in the Chasamparan district named Rajkumar Shukla reached out to Gandhiji and requested him to come to his district.
 Shukla followed him wherever Gandhiji went.
-While Shukla attended a political rally to be held in Patna, Shukla took Gandhiji to a lawyer named Rajendra Prasad.
+While Shukla attended a political rally to be held in Patna, Shukla took Gandhiji to Rajendra Prasad’s lawyer.

 Many farmers signed voluntarily from the Jisson if someone took help from a lawyer.
-Meanwhile, the synthetic indigo news reached the sharecropper and they felt that they were cheated.
-He was very tense and wanted his money back.
+Meanwhile, the synthetic indigo news reached the sharecropper, and they felt that they cheated.
+He was agitated and wanted his money back.

 Gandhiji received an official notice by the police that he would have to leave Champaran.
-On receiving the notice, Gandhiji boycotted the order, due to which he was called to appear in court the very next day.
+On receiving the message, Gandhiji boycotted the order, which called him to appear in court the next day.

 Civil Disobedience Triumphs, Lieutenant-Governor Summons Gandhi

 The Champaran incident had become a big part of Gandhi’s life.
 They realize that what they are doing is nothing.
-Gandhiji was born about the plight of poor and poor farmers.
-His politics was linked to the day-to-day problems happening in the lives of millions of people.
+Gandhiji was born about the plight of poor and needy farmers.
+His politics linked to the day-to-day problems happening in the lives of millions of people.

 Gandhiji’s lawyer friends wanted Andrew to assist him.
 On which Gandhiji objected.
-Because Gandhi wanted to win the war, it is necessary to trust in himself.
-In this way Gandhiji gave knowledge of self-sufficiency to his supporter.
+Because Gandhi wished to win the war, it is necessary to trust in himself.
+In this way, Gandhiji gave knowledge of self-sufficiency to his supporter.

-The given some difficult word meanings of the NCERT flamingo textbook chapter “Indigo class 12 summary” English.
+The given some complicated word meanings of the NCERT flamingo textbook chapter “Indigo class 12 summary.”

 - Convention – gathering, meeting, assembly, conference, convention, session